getsentry/sentry-python/README.md

 # License

-Licensed under the MIT, see `LICENSE`
+Licensed under the BSD license, see `LICENSE`